nhejazi/medoutcon/paper/paper.md

 applications, only the portion of the effect of an exposure variable on an outcome variable through a particular pathway under study is of interest.
-The study of such path-specific, or mediation, effects has a rich history, first undertaken scientifically by wright1 and extended soon thereafter in wright2.
+The study of such path-specific, or mediation, effects has a rich history, first undertaken scientifically by @wright1921correlation and extended soon thereafter in @wright1934method.
 Today, the study of such effects has attracted a great deal of attention in statistics and causal inference, often inspired by applications in disciplines from epidemiology and vaccinology to psychology and economics.
-Examples include understanding the biological mechanisms by which vaccines causally alter infection risk [@hejazi2020efficient; benkeser], assessing the effect of novel pharmacological therapies on substance abuse disorder relapse [@hejazi2021], and evaluating the effects of housing vouchers on adolescent development [@rudolph].
+Examples include understanding the biological mechanisms by which vaccines causally alter infection risk [@hejazi2020efficient;
+@benkeser2021inference], assessing the effect of novel pharmacological therapies on substance abuse disorder relapse [@hejazi2021nonparametric;
-The `medoutcon` `R` package provides researchers in each of these disciplines with the tools necessary to implement efficient estimators of the interventional (in)direct effects [diaz2020biometrika], a recently formulated set of causal effects robust to the presence of confounding of the mediator-outcome relationship by the exposure variable.
-In cases where such confounding is not a problem, the interventional (in)direct effects [tyler, many others] reduce to the well-studied natural (in)direct effects [robins, pearl], for which `medoutcon` provides efficient estimators similar to those of @zheng.
-By readily incorporating the use of machine learning in the estimation of nuisance parameters (through integration with the `sl3` `R` package [coyle] of the `tlverse` ecosystem [coyle]), `medoutcon` furnishes both researchers and analysts with access to state-of-the-art semiparametric estimation techniques, facilitating their use in a vast range of subject areas.
+@rudolph2020explaining], and evaluating the effects of housing vouchers on adolescent development [@rudolph2021helped].
+The `medoutcon` `R` package provides researchers in each of these disciplines with the tools necessary to implement efficient estimators of the interventional (in)direct effects [@diaz2020nonparametric], a recently formulated set of causal effects robust to the presence of confounding of the mediator-outcome relationship by the exposure variable.
+In cases where such confounding is a nonissue, the interventional (in)direct effects [tyler, many others] reduce to the well-studied natural (in)direct effects [@robins1992identifiability; @pearl2001direct], for which `medoutcon` provides efficient estimators similar to those of
+@zheng2012targeted.
+By readily incorporating the use of machine learning in the estimation of nuisance parameters (through integration with the `sl3` `R` package [@coyle-gh-sl3] of the `tlverse` ecosystem [@vdl2022targeted]), `medoutcon` furnishes both researchers and analysts with access to state-of-the-art semiparametric estimation techniques, facilitating their use in a vast range of subject areas.

 # Statement of Need